qiita-spots/qiita/qiita_pet/support_files/doc/source/analyzingsamples/processingworkflowpagecommands.rst

   * **BIOM table** (required): the feature table containing the samples for which alpha diversity should be computed
    * **Diversity metric** (required): The alpha diversity metric to be run
     * **Abundance-based Coverage Estimator (ACE) metric**: Calculates the ACE metric
-     * Inflates the number of rare taxa and inflates again the number of taxa with abundance 1.
-     * Estimates species richness
+     * Estimates species richness using a correction factor
      * **Citation**: *Chao, A. and Lee, S.M..
 (1992).
 “Estimating the number of classes via sample coverage”.
 Journal of the American Statistical Association.
 (87): 210-217.*
     * **Berger-Parker Dominance Index**: Calculates Berger-Parker dominance index
-     * Measure of the numerical importance of the most abundant species
+     * The relative richness of the abundant species
      * **Citation**: *Berger, W.H. and F.L.
 Parker (1970).
 “Diversity of planktonic Foraminifera in deep sea sediments”.
 Science.
 (168): 1345-1347.*
     * **Brillouin’s index**: Calculates Brillouin’s index
      * Measures the diversity of the species present
      * Use when randomness can’t be guaranteed
-     * **Citation**: *Pielou E. C. (1969).
-“An introduction to mathematical ecology”.
-New York: Wiley.*
+     * **Citation**: *Pielou, E. C. (1975).
+Ecological Diversity.
+New York, Wiley InterScience.*
     * **Chao1 confidence interval**: Calculates chao1 confidence interval
      * Confidence interval for richness estimator, chao1
      * **Citation**: *Colwell, R. K., Mao, C. X., Chang, J. (2004).
 “Interpolating, extrapolating, and comparing incidence-based species accumulation curves.”
 Ecology.
 (85), 2717-2727.*